Skip to content

 Kv.delete(key: string): void

 Deletes the value for the given key from the database.
-If no value exists for the key, this is an no-op.
+If no value exists for the key, this function is a no-op.

 Kv.has(key: string): boolean